-Another ambition was to test out how much authentic representatives of “the people” who were without a lot of education, were able via art to speak out about their social and political position.
+Another ambition was to test out how many authentic representatives of “the people” who were without a lot of education, were able via art to speak out about their social and political position.

 Since the value of these self-taught artists was recognized early on, before World War II, our institution was founded in 1952 to collect, analyze, evaluate, promote and represent this kind of material in a planned manner.

 Understanding Themes at the Croatian Museum of Naive Art

 Meg: What are some themes of Croatian naive art?

 Mira: I think that the Croatian Naïve, like the Naïve in all other parts of the world, cannot be defined by any specific themes.
 Some painters do portraits, and there are some who are mainly into landscapes, some do genre scenes, and other scenes from their imaginations; some paint Biblical events, others scenes from the old-fashioned patriarchal life of the countryside, some of them mysticism, old myths and legends, and those who paint still lifes, or scenes full of optimism and trust.
 In short, all the themes known to painting are also to be found to a greater or lesser extent in the Naïve.